jessicalynn1/project/README.md

 ## About the Developer

-Jessica Faylor is a software engineer in the Greater San Diego Area, and previously worked in various fields, inclduing finance, accounting and administration.
-A combined love for family time, learning new things, and all things Disney, led to the creation of Dream Disney Day, her capstone project for Hackbright Academy.
+Jessica Faylor is a software engineer in the Greater San Diego Area, and previously worked in various fields, including finance, accounting and administration.
+A combination of her love for family time, learning new things, and all things Disney, led to the creation of Dream Disney Day, her capstone project for Hackbright Academy.

 Let's connect!